Away With The Steiners

 Without fluffing around, the toilets on the trains in India are basic.

-Though if you are traveling in AC First or Second Class (1A, 2A) including on the Mumbai Mail there is the option of a Western toilet or squat toilet in each carriage.
+If you are travelling in AC First or Second Class (1A, 2A) – including on the Mumbai Mail – there is the option of a Western toilet or squat toilet in each carriage.

 The other classes (3A and SL) don’t always have a Western style toilet.
 However, there are usually two options of a squat toilet in between the carriages so you can pick and choose the best of the situation in the moment…